Testato/TeraTerm/teraterm/trunk/release/ssh2_readme.txt

     OpenSSL is linked to this program statically.
   Copyright of zlib belongs to Greg Roelofs and Jean-loup Gaill.
     zlib is linked to this program statically.
   Copyright of OpenSSH belongs to each developers.
-Please see OpenSSH-LICENCE.txt for more information.
+Please see OpenSSH-LICENSE.txt for more information.
     This program uses the source code of OpenSSH.
   Copyright of TTSSH icon file to Tatsuhiko Sakamoto.